These docs describe Clawboo v0.3.1, the current release.

 What just happened

 Deploying a team created real agent records in SQLite, the registry of record for which agents and teams exist, and wrote each agent’s collaboration protocol into itsAGENTS.md, which is what teaches the leader the <delegate> syntax and seeds the Ghost Graph’s edges.
-The Know-Your-Team gate ran once to introduce the agents to you and you to them, persisting your introduction so every future message carries it.
-Then, in chat, the leader’s structured delegation became a durable board task: the orchestration engine derives tasks from typed signals rather than parsing prose, claims each task race-free, and reflects the result back, which is why the work survives a refresh and the leader is never left waiting on a silent teammate.
+The Know-Your-Team gate ran once so you could meet the team and introduce yourself, persisting your introduction so every future message carries it.
+Then, in chat, the leader’s structured delegation became a durable board task: the server-side orchestration engine derives tasks from typed signals rather than parsing prose, claims each task race-free, and reflects the result back, which is why the work survives a refresh (and a tab close) and the leader is never left waiting on a silent teammate.

 Next steps